singular-gpispace/pfd-parallel/README.md

 ```

+This
+* loads the library giving access to pfd-parallel,
+* creates a configuration token for the Singular/GPI-Space framework,
+  * adds information where to store temporary data (in the field options.tmpdir),
+  * where to find the nodefile (in the field options.nodefile), and
+  * sets how many processes per node should be started (in the field options.procspernode, usually one process per core, not taking hyper-threading into account; you may have to adjust according to your hardware),
+* creates a configuration token for pfd-parallel, adds information on
+  * the base file name (in the field pfdconfig.filename),
+  * the input directory (in the field pfdconfig.inputdir)
+  * the output directory (in the field pfdconfig.outputdir)
+  * the output format(s) (in the field pfdconfig.outputformat)
+  * the choice of parallelization strategy (in the field pfdconfig.parallelism)
+  * the choice of algorithmic strategy (in the field pfdconfig.algorithm).

+* creates a polynomial ring containing the numerators and denominators
+* creates a list with the indices of the array entries to be decomposed (referencing the base file name)
+* and starts the computation.

+Note that in more fancy environments like a cluster, one should specify absolute paths to the nodefile and the temp directory.

 The results can then be found in the directory `$software_ROOT/results`.
 Note that if an output file already exist, the respective computation will not be repeated to allow for restartability.
 The Singular command returns a list of strings providing information about whether the computation was successful, or was skipped since the result file is already there.
 After the above run, the output directory contains for each individual computation output files in the requested formats.

 ## Configuration options for pfd_parallel